Ripe Podocarpus fruit without seeds

 Joseph Pitton de Tournefort, 1656-1708

 As for exactly how many toxic lichen there are, well, two for certain, and maybe a 100 more.
 No one really knows.
 But, if the lichen you are looking at has any yellow parts, or is yellow, it is best not to eat it.
-That easy to remember.
+That’s easy to remember.

 Lastly if you are not inclined to eat lichen, especially those found on cemetery stones you can use the lichen to calculate how long the stone has been in the cemetery, a useful genealogical tool if the date is worn off, as is often the case with marble.
 To calculate, measure the lichen in centimeters from a center point to the outside edge, then multiply by five and subtract the total in years from today to get the latest date that the gravestone could have been made.
 The size of the lichen directly reflects how long the stone has been exposed and is a common dating technique of natural events.
+Lihen on grave stones was common where I grew up in southern Maine.

 Icelandic Lichen Flatbread